Jude Konzelmann co-wrote this blog post with Roz Lawson.

 - Orchestrating content delivery based on preferences, optimal timing and sequences

-- Company vision: Last but not least, think about your ambition as a company and what objectives you’re seeking to achieve: who do you want to be for your patients and customers?
-If you want to build a reputation as the trusted partner for migraine therapy or the leading diabetes company, you need some feet on the street.
-You can of course use a multichannel approach to deliver an excellent customer experience, but it will be hard to achieve with a digital-only approach.
+5. Company vision: Last but not least, think about your ambition as a company and what objectives you’re seeking to achieve: Who do you want to be for your patients and customers?
+If you want to build a reputation as the trusted partner in a particular condition, you’ll need to invest in both face-to-face and digital channels.

-When faced with the question of how to design your customer-facing model, assessing your situation against these five drivers can help set the needle on the face-to-face/digital scale.
+When faced with the question of how to design your customer-facing model, assessing your situation against these five drivers can help set the needle on the face-to-face and digital scale.